Rock fishing is great fun but it can be risky. Reduce the risks by always fishing safely and responsibly.

 New law makes lifejackets compulsory

-It is safest to wear a lifejacket whenever you are rock fishing.
+Combined with other key safety measures, it is best to wear a lifejacket whenever you are rock fishing.

 Follow these safety tips at all times when rock fishing or when fishing in hazardous areas:

-- Wear light clothing: light clothing such as shorts and a spray jacket will let you swim easily if you are washed in.
-Jumpers may be heavy and difficult to take off.
+Wear light clothing: Light clothing such as shorts and a spray jacket will let you swim more easily if you are washed in.
+Jumpers and long pants may be heavy and difficult to take off.

 Basic fishing safety tips